gerardkok/puppet-transip/README.md

 Currently tested on Ubuntu 16.04 only, with a very limited number of domains and dns records.

-The locations of the credentials file is currently fixed to `/etc/transip/credentials`.
+The locations of the credentials file is currently fixed to `transip.yaml` in the [Puppet confdir](https://docs.puppet.com/puppet/latest/dirs_confdir.html).

 ## Development